Meteor-Community-Packages/meteor-simple-schema/README.md

 By default, all keys are required.
 Set `optional: true` to change that.

+With complex keys, it might be difficult to understand what "required" means.
+Here's a brief explanation of how requiredness is interpreted:

+* If `type` is `Array` or is an array (any type surrounded by array brackets), then "required" means that key must have a value, but an empty array is fine.
+(If an empty array is *not* fine, add `minCount: 1` option.)
+* For items within an array, or when the key name ends with ".$", the `optional` option has no effect.
+That is, something cannot be "required" to be in an array.
+* If a key is required at a deeper level, the key must have a value *only if* the object it belongs to is present.
+* When the object being validated is a Mongo modifier object, changes that would unset or `null` a required key result in validation errors.

+That last point can be confusing, so let's look at a couple examples:

+* Say you have a required key "friends.address.city" but "friends.address" is optional.
+If "friends.address" is set in the object you're validating, but "friends.address.city" is not, there is a validation error.
+However, if "friends.address" is *not* set, then there is no validation error for "friends.address.city" because the object it belongs to is not present.
+* If you have a required key "friends.$.name", but the `friends` array has no objects in the object you are validating, there is no validation error for "friends.$.name".
+When the `friends` array *does* have objects, every present object is validated, and each object could potentially have a validation error if it is missing the `name` property.
+For example, when there are two objects in the friends array and both are missing the `name` property, there will be a validation error for both "friends.0.name" and "friends.1.name".

 ### min/max

 * If `type` is `Number` or `[Number]`, these rules define the minimum or